Do not resuscitate: Australia

 In Australia, Do Not Resuscitate orders are covered by legislation on a state-by-state basis.

 In Victoria, a Refusal of Medical Treatment certificate is a legal means to refuse medical treatments of current medical conditions.
 It does not apply to palliative care (reasonable pain relief; food and drink).
 An Advanced Care Directive legally defines the medical treatments that a person may choose to receive (or not to receive) in various defined circumstances.
-It can be used to refuse resuscitation, so as avoid needless suffering.
+It can be used to refuse resuscitation, so as to avoid needless suffering.

 In NSW, a Resuscitation Plan is a medically authorised order to use or withhold resuscitation measures, and which documents other aspects of treatment relevant at end of life.
 Such plans are only valid for patients of a doctor who is a NSW Health staff member.
 The plan allows for the refusal of any and all life-sustaining treatments, the advance refusal for a time of future incapacity, and the decision to move to purely palliative care.